 Agreed.
 And one of those risk factors Griffin refers to is paper checks.
 Although there might be some occasions where paper checks are necessary to provide a physical record of payment or to accommodate a partner without digital capabilities, they continue to be problematic during a downturn because the margin for error is so thin.
 With checks, payments can be intercepted.
 In fact, according to the Federal Reserve, check fraud in the US has spiked since the pandemic.
 It reports 459,891 suspicious activity reports (SARs) filed for check fraud in 2022, which was an increase from 249,812 filings in 2021.

 So, the stakes are high.
-If your AP automation provider is not committed to ensuring your payments, even via check, are safe, that can lead to big problems.
 If your payer is asking you to be paid by secure virtual card or ACH via a protected network, though, those problems disappear.
 Your bank account details will be protected, the payments will be virtually impossible to intercept and your days of crossing your fingers until a check arrives will be over.
-In fact, AP automation can enhance key partner relationships, by giving those businesses more incentive to pay quickly and capture early payment discounts and other benefits.
+In fact, AP automation for your payers can enhance key partner relationships, by giving those businesses more incentive to pay quickly and capture early payment discounts and other benefits.

 For AP teams, checks are a rising cost center, with each one representing north of $4 in material and processing costs.
 Payers also aren’t interested in hearing from you when checks are lost in the mail or just slow to arrive.
 These teams are hearing about the same economic uncertainty you are, and they’re keen to automate processes, save money and avoid the risk of fraud just like you are.